john-l-hansen/uswds-design/README.md

 3. Commit changes
 4. Submit for review

-This ensures design work remains versioned similarly to software contributions.
+This approach explores how design workflows may adopt contribution and governance patterns commonly used in software development.

 ---